chanzuckerberg/cryoet-data-portal/docs/tutorial_sample_boundaries.md

   ```
 </details>

 Next, we define the objects that can be accessed and created using the copick API.
-In this case we will create 5 objects:
+In this case, we will create 5 objects:

 - top-layer -- the top layer of the sample
 - bottom-layer -- the bottom layer of the sample